puffyCid/artemis-api/artemis-docs/docs/Artifacts/macOS Artifacts/launchd.md

 # Launchd

-macOS launch daemons (`launchd`) are the most common way to register applications for persistence on macOS. `launchd` can be registered for a single user or system wide. artemis will try to parse all known`launchd` locations by default.
+macOS launch daemons (launchd) are the most common way to register applications for persistence on macOS. launchd can be registered for a single user or system wide. artemis will try to parse all known launchd locations by default.

-- `/Users/%/Library/LaunchDaemons/`
+- **/Users/*/Library/LaunchDaemons/**
-- `/Users/%/Library/LaunchAgents/`
+- **/Users/*/Library/LaunchAgents/**
-- `/System/Library/LaunchDaemons/`
+- **/System/Library/LaunchDaemons/**
-- `/Library/Apple/System/Library/LaunchDaemons/`
+- **/Library/Apple/System/Library/LaunchDaemons/**
-- `/System/Library/LaunchAgents/`
+- **/System/Library/LaunchAgents/**
-- `/Library/Apple/System/Library/LaunchAgents/`
+- **/Library/Apple/System/Library/LaunchAgents/**

 Other Parsers:

-- Any tool that can parse a `plist` file
+- Any tool that can parse a plist file

 References:

 - [launchd](https://www.launchd.info/)
 - `man launchd.plist`

-# TOML Collection
+## TOML Collection

 ```toml
 [output]